annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

     **Other External Tables**

     Follow the same process - referring to the schema found in your synapse notebook output and translating that into external tables —> inserting into regular tables.
+We recommend doing this process one by one and doing a SELECT to make sure each table is in fact being created in the intended way.

     >💡**Datatyping General Rule of Thumb:** here are some datatype conversions you can consider doing when going from  synapse schemas → external tables
         - string → nvarchar(100)